Open Space Committee

 Many thanks to the volunteers who came out on Saturday, October 25th to help with our Trail Work Day.
 Starting at the trailhead on Highland St. we were able to clear the Marshview Trail of invasive species such as multiflora rose and bittersweet.
 The trail opening to the woods was also cleared so you can continue across the fields and down to the marsh.

-This is a great time to take a fall walk on the Marshview Trail as the trail is dry and the fields are mowed back.
+Fall is a great time to take a fall walk on the Marshview Trail as the trail is dry and the fields are mowed back.
 The trailhead is on Highland Street right across from Battis Road.
 You can park along Battis Road.
 Along the trail, there are two short spur trails that offer beautiful views of the Spiegel Fields.
 Walk across the field to enter the woods and you can follow the trail down to the marsh.
 This is now an in and out trail.
 A portion of the trail was flooded and is not navigable, so it no longer connects to the Innis and McLaren Trails on the other side of the marsh.
-Those trails are accessible from trailheads on Brush Hill Road.
+Those trails are accessible from trailheads on Brush Hill Road

 Visit our new Free Little Library at Carey Park